Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Optimal Trajectory

 With Lemma \ref{SecondVar}, we can now proceed to give verifiable sufficient conditions for having a minimizer.
 We need $\delta^2 \LL$ to be positive when considering all smooth\footnote{piecewise smooth would actually suffice} functions $\y$ such that $\y(0)=\y(1)=0$.
-Given the form \eqref{2ndVar2}, the following result is well known, see \cite{Gelfand}, and is given without proof.
+The following fundamental result gives the sufficient conditions, see \cite{Gelfand}, and is given without proof.